penev-ff/vhttp-vim/README.md

 ### Viewing the response

-The response will be displayed in a new buffer with syntax highlighting for easier readability.
+The response is displayed in a new buffer with syntax highlighting.

 ## License